puppetlabs/puppet-docs/source/pe/2.0/orchestration_overview.markdown

 ---
 layout: pe2experimental
-title: "PE 2.0 » MCollective"
+title: "PE 2.0 » Orchestration"
 ---

-MCollective for New PE Users
+Orchestration for New PE Users
 =====

 **Coming soon.
 Thank you for your patience.**